I really love trying different dessert recipes, especially creamy ones. One of my favorites is this chocolate fudge recipe with marshmallow fluff.

 To make your chocolate fudge extra glossy, you want to add a tablespoon of butter.
 When melting the chocolate, it will give it a shining finish.

-Plus, it will also add a rich flavor and will help you create a smooth texture.
 If you want a more polished look, then you can even slightly brush the top with melted butter just before serving.

 Can I freeze chocolate fudge?

 Of course, you can do that.
 You just need to wrap easy chocolate marshmallow fudge tightly in plastic wrap and then store it in an airtight container to prevent freezer burn.
-This freezer-friendly fudge stays fresh for up to 3 months!

 And, whenever you want to eat, just take them out of the fridge and keep them at room temperature for around 30 minutes.
 And after that, you can serve it for the best texture.